Geoc2022/Geoc2022.github.io/README.md

 - Add pages:
     - [ ] papers to projects
-    - [ ] desmos
     - [ ] update umbral calculus

 Archive:
 - fix desmos embeds on mobile
     - yeah not really sure whats causing this
-    - maybe it's the embed no having the function sidebar?
+    - maybe it's the embed not having the function sidebar?